chingu-voyages/v48-tier2-team-10/README.md

 - **React.js**: React is used for building the user interface, making it dynamic and interactive.
 - **JavaScript**: JavaScript is the primary programming language for building the app's functionality.
+- **React Router**: React Router is used for routing and navigation.
 - **Nivo**: Nivo is used for creating rich and interactive chart components.
 - **React Leaflet**: React Leaflet and Leaflet is used for creating interactive map components.
 - **Axios**: Axios is used for making HTTP requests to fetch dinosaur data from external sources.